isomerpages/wsg-ssg-redirect/pages/About.md

 permalink: /about/
 description: ""
 ---

-# We have moved.
-Please click  the [Link](http://www.wsg.gov.sg) to go to the new website.
+# This website will no longer be available with effect from 1 April 2023.
+For more information on Workforce Singapore, please click  [here](http://www.wsg.gov.sg) to vist the new WSG Corporate Website.